 Figure 1 – Video editor: show the third schematic only.

 Talent decants the suspension into centrifuge bottles and places them into centrifuge.
+Added shot 4.1.2A centrifuge

 CU: Talent transfers supernatant into a beaker.

 To concentrate the proteins from the culture supernatant, place the 2-liter supernatant on a magnetic stirrer and start vigorous stirring [1].
 Add 1,122 grams of ammonium sulfate [2], and allow the precipitate to form with vigorous stirring at 4 degrees Celsius [3] over a 4-hour period or overnight [4].